bovard/blog/contents/articles/rgb/index.md

 > "RGB is a browser roguelike with an interesting multi-dimensional mechanic.
 Red Green and Blue all operate as separate dimensions of the same dungeon.
 After the first three levels, where switching is mostly useless and/or instant death, the mechanic becomes very interesting!
 You can only attach enemies in your same dimension, but you can use other dimensions to escape.
 The level colors are a bit over-bearing but the dimension switching is cool!" - Yeti

 Over the years RGB has seen surprisingly more play than I expected.
 I'm not sure who was playing everyday in the summer of 2015, but whoever you are, I salute you!
-We've had players from 48 states (North Dakota and Alaska, looking at you) and on average people give up after just over a minute.
+We've had players from 48 states (North Dakota and Alaska, looking at you) and there have been close to 4000 sessions in the two years since.

 ![Analytics](analytics.png)

-Overall it felt great to actually finish a game, and I hope I'll be participating in the 7DRL in the future!

 ###### Written 05/24/2016